arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 ***If you are not familiar with updating the NDP120 processor firmware and uploading the trained machine learning model, please refer to [this section](https://docs.arduino.cc/tutorials/nicla-voice/user-manual/#ndp120-processor-firmware-update) of the Nicla Voice User Manual.***

+For a new model deployment with manual approach, use the [Syntiant® uploader](assets/Syntiant_Uploader.zip) and replace the `ei_model.synpkg`, which you can find inside the downloaded folder with yours.

 ### Running with Edge Impulse CLI

 Once the Nicla Voice is updated with the firmware and model, you can run the trained glass-breaking detector model using the Edge Impulse CLI: